weiping-playnext/Zenject/README.md

 ## <a id="update--initialization-order"></a>Update / Initialization Order

 In many cases, especially for small projects, the order that classes update or initialize in does not matter.
 However, in larger projects update or initialization order can become an issue.
-This can especially be an issue in Unity, since it is often difficult to predict in what order the Start(), Awake(), or Update() methods will be called in.
+This can especially be an issue in Unity, since it is often difficult to predict in what order the `Start()`, `Awake()`, or `Update()` methods will be called in.
 Unfortunately, Unity does not have an easy way to control this (besides in `Edit -> Project Settings -> Script Execution Order`, though that can be awkward to use)

-In Zenject, by default, ITickables and IInitializables are called in the order that they are added, however for cases where the update or initialization order does matter, there is a much better way:  By specifying their priorities explicitly in the installer.
+In Zenject, by default, ITickables and IInitializables are called in the order that they are added, however for cases where the update or initialization order does matter, there is another way that is sometimes better:  By specifying their priorities explicitly in the installer.
 For example, in the sample project you can find this code in the scene installer:

 ```csharp
 public class AsteroidsInstaller : MonoInstaller